Hrushi964/HR-ChatBot/README.md

 - Holiday information lookup
 - Simple and intuitive web interface

-## Deployment on Hugging Face Spaces
+## Deployment on Replit

-This application is configured to run on Hugging Face Spaces using Docker.
+This application is configured to run on Replit.
 To deploy:

-1. Create a new Space on Hugging Face
+1. Create a new Repl on Replit.com
-2. Choose "Docker" as the SDK
+2. Choose "Python" as your template
-3. Push your code to the Space repository
+3. Import your code into the Repl
-4. The application will automatically build and deploy
+4. Add your environment variables in the Replit Secrets tab:
+   - `MODEL_PATH`: Path to your model file
+5. Click "Run" to start the application

-The application will be available at your Hugging Face Space URL.
+The application will be available at your Replit URL.

 ## Local Development